petershift/fe2-ps-final/readme.md

 }
 ```

-See https://www.w3schools.com/angular/angular_validation.asp for a complete set of examples for Angular validation.
+See `https://www.w3schools.com/angular/angular_validation.asp` for a complete set of examples for Angular validation.

-### Notes